Canada is multilingual, and so are the rules around translation

 Ontario

-In British Columbia, Alberta, Saskatchewan, Manitoba (outside designated bilingual zones), Nova Scotia, Prince Edward Island, Newfoundland and Labrador, and Nunavut, English is the de facto official language of business and government.
+In British Columbia, Alberta, Saskatchewan, Manitoba (outside designated bilingual zones), Nova Scotia, Prince Edward Island, Newfoundland and Labrador, and Nunavut, English is the de facto language of business and government.

 Northwest Territories and Nunavut